Volumetric Benchmarking of Error Mitigation with Qermit: Behaviour of EM Methods Under Noise Models

-We perform extensive classical simulations of the experiments conducted in \cref{sec:results}, with the results also discussed there.
-In particular depolarising noise simulations with \random{} and \pauli{} are found in \cref{fig:results depolarising square} and \cref{fig:results depolarising deep} respectively.
-Emulations additionally classically simulates noise, motivated by properties of the device.
+Finally, emulations additionally classically simulates noise, motivated by properties of the device.
 In the case of the emulates experiments shown here this noise models includes: \begin{description} \item[Readout error:] Single qubit readout errors on measurements. \item[Single-qubit errors:] depolarizing error followed by a thermal relaxation error on each qubit the gate acts on. \item[Two-qubit gate errors:] depolarizing error followed by single-qubit thermal relaxation error on each qubit participating in the gate. \end{description}

 In particular, emulations with \random{} and \pauli{} are found in \cref{fig:results emulator square} and \cref{fig:results emulator deep} respectively.